Below are the governing regulations which USA is obligated to adhere.

 All of the below CITI courses can be accessed from www.citiprogram.org.
 This service requires a user profile which must be affiliated with the University of South Alabama.
 Instructions for can be found here.Core Training for All Animal Users

-CITI Animal Training Investigators, staff, and students - REQUIRED FOR ALL RESEARCHERS working with animals.
+CITI Working with the IACUC - REQUIRED FOR ALL RESEARCHERS working with animals.

 Species Specific Training